 When Haden Polseno-Hensley and his wife Rose McCutchen opened Red Rooster Coffee Roaster four years ago, private labels weren’t part of their business plan.
 Polseno-Hensley didn’t even know what the term meant.
-But before Red Rooster was six months old it produced a co-branded private label for a local winery to serve and sell in its tasting room.
-Now, at the top of the website, right next to the tab for wholesale, is a tab for private labels and coffee gifts.
+But before Red Rooster was six months old, they produced a co-branded private label for a local winery to serve and sell in its tasting room.
+Now, at the top of the website, right beside the wholesale tab, is a tab for private labels and coffee gifts.

-Just as it’s important to choose a café that will treat and prepare your beans right, it’s important to find private label clients who respect the beans.
+Just as it’s essential to choose a café that will treat and prepare your beans right, it’s vital to find private label clients who respect the beans.
 “It’s more detrimental to have our name on there if they’re going to have our coffee sitting on a shelf for six months somewhere,” he says.
-For Lenaghan, it’s best to work with people who share your values.
+For Lenaghan, working with people who share your values is best.

-Both Dillanos and Stone Creek offer menus of blends for clients to choose from.
+Both Dillanos and Stone Creek offer menus of blends for clients to choose from for private label collaborations.
 This allows an easy process for both the roaster and client and guarantees the coffee profile can be delivered.
-The two will also formulate a custom blend with clients, which is what Polseno-Hensely does for all of his regular clients.
+Both brands also formulate a custom blend with clients, which Polseno-Hensely does for all of his clients.

 Private labels don’t need to fit into the wholesale model either.
 Red Rooster regularly works with clients who want to provide coffee as a gift.
-These are the people who want just 100 bags.
-These clients can be a company looking for an addition to their holiday gift baskets or a couple who want to send wedding guests home with a bag of coffee.
+These are the people who want to buy 100 bags in one go.
+These clients can be a company looking for an addition to their holiday gift baskets or a couple who wants to send wedding guests home with a bag of coffee.
 At Stone Creek, these clients range from marketing firms and health systems to booksellers and painting companies.
-These are almost always one-offs, with possible repeats the next year.
+These are almost always one-offs, with possible repeats the following year.

-Regular purchasers for Red Rooster include companies that use the coffee at their offices and like to have it on hand to give as a gift.
-Among these private labels, Red Rooster can boast Kickstarter.
+Regular private label purchasers for Red Rooster include companies that use the coffee at their offices and like to have it on hand to give as a gift.
+Among these private labels, Red Rooster is proud of its collaboration with the online funding website Kickstarter.
 “It’s a win-win as far as I’m concerned,” Polseno-Hensley.
-“They want to show that they support a small artisan company, that’s probably meaningful to their clients as well.
-And of course I’m thrilled to have my name on a Kickstarter bag of coffee.”
+“They want to show that they support a small artisan company that’s probably meaningful to their clients.
+And, of course, I’m thrilled to have my name on a Kickstarter bag of coffee.”